ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Intro

 In this second post we build upon the solution of [the previous post](/blog/2024/02/02/validate-client-certificates-in-api-management/).
-We'll deploy API Management behind an Application Gateway and configure the Application Gateway to validate client certificates.
-We'll also configure the Application Gateway to forward the client certificate to API Management for further validation.
+We'll deploy API Management behind an application gateway and configure the application gateway to validate client certificates.
+We'll also configure the application gateway to forward the client certificate to API Management for further validation.

 This post provides a step-by-step guide.
 If you're interested in the end result, you can find it [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw). _(Note that the deployment will take up to 45 minutes, because API Management will be deployed inside a virtual network.)_